apache/incubator-kie-kogito-runtimes/README.md

     $ ./git-all.sh fetch prod

 At the time of this writing, there are only 4 repositories that contain product specific branches.
 The fetch should only return changes, if it returns, in those 4 repositories.
-In case any change is picked up in any other repository or in any branch that is not the product branch, someone made a mistake and commited changes to the product repository.
+In case any change is picked up in any other repository or in any branch that is not the product branch, someone made a mistake and committed changes to the product repository.
 This has to be fixed.
 The 4 repositories are:

 * jbpm-console-ng
 * dashboard-builder